nymlab/trusted-crypto-asset/README.md

 Know Your Validator (KYV):

-* A crypto asset holder who decides to delegate value to a specific validator must reach an established level of assurance and accountability threshold
+* A trusted crypto asset holder who decides to delegate value to a specific validator must be guaranteed by an established assurance and accountability threshold
 * The mass adoption of decentralised technologies does not eliminate the need to protect the investor [token holder] willing to invest [stake] their crypto value with a validator
-* Standard investor protection rules require moving beyond the concept of a 'trustless' network in favour of an ‘accountable’ network, where the value at stake [TVL] cease to be the defining security metrics, rather, the continuous and transparent process of verification of valid legal requirements and operational soundness become the minimum guarantee threshold
+* Standard investor protection rules require moving beyond the concept of a 'trustless' network in favour of an ‘accountable’ network, where the value at stake [TVL] cease to be the defining security metrics, rather, the continuous and transparent process of verification of valid legal requirements and operational soundness become the minimum assurance threshold

 ### Utility components